Joko-26/homework_webapp/README.md

 Welcome to your new project.

-## follow the get started guide to get started at https://cap.cloud.sap/docs/get-started/.
+## Follow the get started guide to get started at https://cap.cloud.sap/docs/get-started/.

 It contains these folders and files, following our recommended project layout: